Redis Counter Architecture for Distributed API Throttling

 High Availability & Cluster Topology

-Scaling beyond single-node deployments requires a Redis Cluster Setup for High Availability Limits to distribute hash slots and guarantee consistent counter state during node failures or network partitions.
+Scaling beyond single-node deployments requires Redis Cluster to distribute hash slots and guarantee consistent counter state during node failures or network partitions.

 Cluster topology introduces key distribution challenges.
 Counters must be co-located using hash tags to prevent cross-slot operations: